networkanddatasciencelab/ATDC/Data/data_introduction.md

 - 4 - global shortcut (GS)

-Each subfolder './pic' contains trajectory diagrams.
+Each subfolder 'pic' contains trajectory diagrams.
 Each diagram is transformed from original grid sequence of trajectory, which can be found in X_Label.csv.

 X_Label.csv contains the label and index of trajectories from the same pair of origin and destination.